 - Buy just-picked fruits, vegetables, and flowers from farm stands and farmers’ markets.

 - Head for a sugar house as soon as the sap starts to rise, then stop by a sugarhouse restaurant and fill up on pancakes drizzled with the first maple syrup of the season.

 - Follow the new Wine and Cheese Trail.
 Mmmm!

 - See community-supported farms at Drumlin Farm in Lincoln and Moose Hill in Sharon.

-- Check out all the farm festivals and food events and food festivals and tours.
+- Check out farm and food events and food festivals and tours.

 GREEN IS FUN